boldflight/BibleConverter/test_EPUB/output/Hebrews.md

 ## Chapter 2 <!-- scripture:2 -->

 ### Warning Against Drifting Away

 [1] Therefore we must pay closer attention to what we have heard, so that we do not drift away.
 [2] For if the message spoken through angels proved to be so firm that every violation or disobedience received its just penalty, [3] how will we escape if we neglect such a great salvation?
 It was first communicated through the Lord and was confirmed to us by those who heard him, [4] while God confirmed their witness with signs and wonders and various miracles and gifts of the Holy Spirit distributed according to his will.

+### Exposition of Psalm 8: Jesus and the Destiny of Humanity

 [5] For he did not put the world to come, about which we are speaking, under the control of angels.
 [6] Instead someone testified somewhere:
 [9] but we see Jesus, who was made lower than the angels for a little while, now crowned with glory and honor because he suffered death, so that by God’s grace he would experience death on behalf of everyone.